 Renowned classical music critic and expert Greg Sandow has called the Go-Go Symphony “Maverick” in the classical world.
 He wrote, “What I love is the project itself.
 And especially the way that it doesn’t simply combine pop and classical music — that’s been done quite a lot — but also brings together pop and classical musicians.
 And in a long-term collaboration, not just as a one-shot, like Grizzly Bear playing with the Brooklyn Philharmonic, or Elvis Costello creating The Juliet Letters with the Brodsky Quartet…All these things are rare, if not unique.
 And they give the project a kind of street energy not always found in pop/classical collaborations.”

 On the other side, Kato Hammond, author of the top go-go music news website “Take Me Out to the Go-Go,” predicts this project will bring go-go music to a wider audience.
 He feels this project will be a “big deal” in the go-go world.

-The show will launch the GoGo Symphony’s two new singles being released in the fall, coinciding with local radio play.
+The show will launch the GoGo Symphony’s two new singles being released in the fall, coinciding with an October 19 TV appearance on WUSA9’s “Get Up DC” and local radio play.

-The festivities start at 6 pm, Saturday October 27, 2018 at the Union Stage, 740 Water St. SW, Washington DC (the wharf).
+The video shoots starts at 7 pm, Saturday October 27, 2018 at the Union Stage, 740 Water St. SW, Washington DC (the wharf).
 Come early if you want to be in the video!
 For tickets, visit TICKETS.

 On January 13, 2017, the Go-Go Symphony will perform the world premiere of “JuJu Symphony” and “Down With You,” two pieces that mark the first ever collaboration between a go-go music celebrity and classical composers.